Skip to main content

 Bring or prepare Why it helps

-Photo ID Clinics and benefit offices often need proof of identity.
+Photo ID Clinics and benefit offices may need proof of identity.

-Proof of income Sliding-fee clinics and applications may ask for income proof.
+Proof of income Sliding-fee clinics and Medicaid applications may ask for it.

-Medication list Dentists need to know blood thinners, diabetes drugs, allergies, and heart medicines.
+Medication list Dentists need to know blood thinners, diabetes drugs, heart medicines, and allergies.

-Ride plan Some clinics require early arrival or repeat visits.
+Ride plan Some appointments require early arrival, follow-up visits, or a driver.

 Phone scripts you can use